frankodoom/Web-Toolbox/README.md

 **WEB TOOLBOX**  <img src="https://img.shields.io/crates/l/rustc-serialize.svg"/>

-As a developer there is no need to "reinventing the wheel", you can meet your deadines easier by working with libraries and frameworks.
-What you thinking of might have beeen done already, so why do it all over again..such a time waste .
+As a web developer, there is no need to "reinvent the wheel", you can meet your deadines easier by working with libraries and frameworks.
+What you are thinking of might have beeen done already, so why do it all over again..such a time waste!.
 Below are some useful libraries that can make your front-end development fun.

 **FRONTEND FRAMEWORKS**
-Instead of building pages form scratch  why not use framworks?.Learning a good web framework makes your life much easier.
-A list of some good web frameworks that are helping developers today.
+Instead of building your Html, CSS & JS from scratch why not use framworks?.Learning a good web framework makes your life much easier.

-- Bootstrap: (www.getbootstrap.com)
+- Bootstrap:(www.getbootstrap.com)
 - Foundation (http://foundation.zurb.com/)
 - Material Design()
 - Symantic Ui (https://semantic-ui.com/)

 **FRONTEND FRAMEWORK EXTENDED LIBRARIES**
+These are popular extended frameworks on steroids!They usually contain anditional functionality or enhanced tweaks in  styling from base framework they derive from.

 - FuelUx (http://getfuelux.com/)
 - Material Bootstrap (https://mdbootstrap.com/material-design-for-bootstrap/)
 - MaterialCss[Beta] (http://materializecss.com/)